Padre Pio: Worldwide devotion

 Padre Pio has become one of the world's most popular saints.
 There are more than 3,000 "Padre Pio Prayer Groups" worldwide, with three million members.
-The first St Padre Pio parish in the world was established 16 June 2002 in Kleinburg, Ontario, Canada.
+The first St Padre Pio parish in the world was established on 16 June 2002, in Kleinburg, Ontario, Canada.
 There are parishes in Vineland and Lavallette, New Jersey, and Sydney, Australia, and shrines in Buena, New Jersey, and Santo Tomas, Batangas, Philippines, dedicated to Padre Pio.
 A 2006 survey by the magazine Famiglia Cristiana found that more Italian Catholics pray to Padre Pio for intercession than to any other figure.

+In 2002, a few months after the canonization of Padre Pio, a new TV station was launched in Italy dedicated to his life and devotion, named Padre Pio TV.
+It is based at San Giovanni Rotondo and broadcasts on its own website and various internet platforms.

 The remains of Saint Pio were brought to the Vatican for veneration during the 2015–2016 Extraordinary Jubilee of Mercy.
 Saint Pio and Saint Leopold Mandic were designated as saint-confessors to inspire people to become reconciled to the Church and to God, by the confession of their sins.

-Saint Pio of Pietrelcina was named the patron saint of civil defence volunteers, after a group of 160 petitioned the Italian Bishops’ conference for this designation.
+Saint Pio of Pietrelcina was named the patron saint of civil defence volunteers after a group of 160 petitioned the Italian Bishops' Conference for this designation.
 The bishops forwarded the request to the Vatican, which gave its approval to the designation.
-He is also "less officially" known as the patron saint of stress relief and the January blues", after the Catholic Enquiry Office in London proclaimed him as such.
-They designated the most depressing day of the year, identified as the Monday closest to January 22, as Don't Worry Be Happy Day, in honor of Padre Pio's famous advice: "Pray, hope, and don’t worry."
+He is also "less officially" known as the patron saint of stress relief and the January blues, after the Catholic Enquiry Office in London proclaimed him as such.
+They designated the most depressing day of the year, identified as the Monday closest to January 22, as "Don't Worry Be Happy Day", in honor of Padre Pio's famous advice: "Pray, hope, and don't worry."

+Some of Padre Pio's relics toured Northern Ireland in 2022 and Scotland in 2023.

 Iconography

-Padre Pio's iconography has been widely reproduced on devotional items and statues throughout Italy and the world, even before his beatification and canonization.
-His portrait can be seen in Italy in many churches as well as in private homes and public places, such as shops restaurants.
+Padre Pio's iconography has been widely reproduced on devotional items and statues, throughout Italy and the world, even before his beatification and canonization.
+His portrait can be seen in Italy in many churches, as well as in private homes and public places, such as shops and restaurants.
 In religious art, he is usually depicted in his brown Capuchin habit with gloves covering his stigmata.